MMcClure11/rails-project-book-nook/notes.md

 x make sure you understand how they are working x clean up controller x verify protecting routes, user resource and redirect/show error pages appropriately

 # Lists
-- adding a book to a list removes it from another user's list
+x adding a book to a list removes it from another user's list
+- solved the above, but now they are making duplicates of the book in a user's list

 # Helpers
 - add helper to display errors from validations OR use flash??